 Gum disease progresses rapidly in two stages — Gingivitis and Periodontitis.

 Gingivitis is the earliest stage of gum disease.
-During this stage, the tissue around your teeth and gums get inflamed, often as a result of poor oral hygiene.
+During this stage, the tissue around your teeth and gums gets inflamed, often due to poor oral hygiene.
 This condition can be identified by red and swollen gums that bleed easily when you brush your teeth.